mayaepps/HelloFromMaya/README.md

 # HelloFromMaya

-## HelloMaya
+## "Hello World" App

 ### App Description
-My first Android app from a CodePath tutorial.
-The app allows the user to change the colors of the text and the custom background. it also allows the user to customize the label text by entering text in a text field with the keyboard.
+This is my first Android app from a [CodePath](https://www.youtube.com/channel/UCvrvJyrx7ebh02wuOId11HA "CodePath Youtube Channel") tutorial.
+The app allows the user to change the colors of the text and the custom background.
+It also allows the user to customize the label text by entering text in a text field with the keyboard.

 ### App Walk-though